-JTR is a new measure of the performance of the road network.
-Although there are now more than five years of data.
+Journey Time Reliability (JTR) is a measure of the performance of the road network.
 The JTR measure is defined as the proportion of traffic which - for a 'typical' 30-minute journey - takes less than 35 minutes (a representative average London journey time of 30 minutes plus a five-minute 'allowance').

-JTR is a measure of the congestion impacts on journeys.
+JTR is a measure of how congestion impacts on journeys.
 A major influence will be traffic volume, which as can be seen from graph 5 below, has fallen over the last few years, but has seen an increase in recent quarters.
 TfL have also undertaken much activity over the past few years to improve JTR, for example altering traffic signal timing, managing events and charging the utilities etc. for some street works.